landing-ai/vision-agent/docs/index.md

 #### How to get started with OpenAI API credits

-1. Visit the[OpenAI API platform](https://beta.openai.com/signup/) to sign up for an API key.
+1. Visit the [OpenAI API platform](https://beta.openai.com/signup/) to sign up for an API key.
 2. Follow the instructions to purchase and manage your API credits.
 3. Ensure your API key is correctly configured in your project settings.